Verzional/Verzional/README.md

 - 👋 Hi, I’m @ValentinoMG
 - 👀 I’m interested in Video Games
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game Development
-- 📫 How to reach me ...
+- 📫 How to reach me valentinomg7@gmail.com

 <!---
 ValentinoMG/ValentinoMG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.